ExpressGateway/express-gateway.io/_pages/case-studies/viriciti.md

 ViriCiti is on a mission to be able to influence and adapt vehicle behaviour from the cloud to make vehicles more efficient, waste less energy with more ambitious route planning while simultaneously maintaining reliability.

 Currently, located in Amsterdam, ViriCiti has gained increasing traction in Europe and is actively expanding globally.

+### The Challenge

 Throughout their expansion and ongoing development, the ViriCiti engineering team were in the midst of researching API Gateways.
 With the bulk of their projects already on Express.js, Express Gateway, an open source API Gateway built on Express.js seemed like a natural fit.